affiliate : Java Glossary

 click-thru

 When a visitor to your site clicks on an ad banner but does not necessarily buy anything.
-Sometimes you get revenue for clicks, e.g. with Google Ad Sense, and but usually you only get royalties for actual sales.
+Sometimes you get revenue for clicks, e.g. with Google Ad Sense and but usually you only get royalties for actual sales.
 These are sometimes called leads.

 impression

-in-line text link
+inline text link

 a word in the text that when you hover the cursor over it pops up a text box ad relevant to that word.
 Clicksor does this sort of ad.
 The advantage is it takes up no space most of the time.
 The disadvantage is it is distracting to the user trying to read the text.
+It is somewhat dishonest since it confuses links with ads.

 publisher